lukaskuzmiak/Marlin/README.md

 This is a fork of the [original ChipSHOVER-Marlin repo](https://github.com/newaetech/ChipSHOVER-Marlin).

+## Description of changes

 The ChipShover changes has been merged into latest MarlinFirmware `2.1.x` (**not** `bugfix-2.1.x` as that is not meant for production).
 It is kept up to date with the upstream Marlin `2.1.x` branch from time to time.

 ### Rough list of (more major) changes
  - Inverted Z Axis - 0 is on the top and plunging down is in positive numbers
+   - Utilizes `HOME_Z_FIRST`; Was able to get rid of swapping min/max endstop hack
  - Fix the MAX (far) endstops
  - [Implement LM75BDP library; refactor temp reading using the library](https://github.com/lukaskuzmiak/Marlin/commit/d91c4bf274f243162a59102935fb6047b2c83985)
  - [Automatic fan/temperature control](https://github.com/lukaskuzmiak/Marlin/commit/d11b93ae43e9752dd205e43d8e9df529a4f82c32)
+   - Higher PWM for fan (less noisy)
+   - Automatically read temps of all 3 drivers and uses highest to adjust fan speed based on temp (MUCH quieter)
  - Bunch of refactoring to fit into Marlin 2.1 - makes it kind of difficult to compare it back original NewAE patches :/

 ### Known issues